Day in the Life

 July 30, 1856 ~ Wednesday

-30th [FIGURES] I wrote Letters to J. M. Bernhisel C. C. Rich G. A. Smith
+30th A hand pointing to the right A hand pointing to the right I wrote Letters to J. M. Bernhisel C. C. Rich G. A. Smith

-last night [FIGURE] & brought me a Letter from Brother Edward Partridge
+last night A folded letter/box & brought me a Letter from Brother Edward Partridge

 I spent most of the day in the office I was with the president in the Evening

-T. L. Williams called in to see the President with a man driving 4000 sheep
+T. S. Williams called in to see the President with a man driving 4000 sheep

 from New Mexico wished to sell either the sheep or wool the president